Ultra-Fast Accurate AoA Estimation via Automotive Massive-MIMO Radar: Numerical Simulation Analysis

-\paragraph{Fast MUSIC -- Method 2} We then study the theoretical error bounds of our fast method 2, as in Theorems~\ref{thm:power} and \ref{thm:power2}.
+We study the theoretical error bounds of our fast method 2, as in Theorems~\ref{thm:power} and \ref{thm:power2}.
 We denote the righthand side of the lower bound in Theorem~\ref{thm:power} by $\kappa_l = 1 + \alpha_l$; and the righthand side of the upper bound in Theorem~\ref{thm:power2} by $\kappa_u = 1 + \alpha_u$.
 Then, we expect